duniter/duniter/protocol.md

 ## Individuals

-An individual is represented by an OpenUDC certificate, which basically is an OpenPGP certificate (an OpenPGP public key) with an OpenUDC-specific string for the comment field for one of its OpenPGP UID.
+An individual is represented by an OpenUDC certificate, which basically is an OpenPGP certificate containing exactly one OpenUDC User ID (UID) in it.
+An OpenPGP certificate with zero or more than one OpenUDC UID in it **IS NOT** a valid OpenUDC certificate.

-An OpenUDC certificate MUST be entirely stored, not just some parts of it.
-It may either be stored in binary or ASCII-Armored format (see [OpenPGP RFC (4880)](http://tools.ietf.org/html/rfc4880) for more details).
+### OpenUDC UID

+Common UID in OpenPGP looks like:

+	Full name (Comment) <email@address>

+Common UID in OpenUDC looks like:

+	Pseudonyms (udid2;c;LASTNAME;FIRSTNAME;1970-01-01;e+47.47-000.56;0;) <email@address>

+As shown, OpenUDC UID is simply an OpenPGP UID with the following transformations:

+* `Full name` turns into `Pseudonyms` which is a list of pseudonyms separated by spaces
+* `Comment` turns into an OpenUDC-specific string called `udid2`
+* `email@address` does not change

+Of course, turning `Full name` into `Pseudonyms` is not mandatory, as one may use its name as a pseudonym.

+For more informations on OpenPGP, see [RFC 4880 - OpenPGP Message Format](http://tools.ietf.org/html/rfc4880).

+### OpenUDC `udid2`

-The specific string is defined in [OpenUDC specifications](https://github.com/Open-UDC/open-udc/blob/master/docs/OpenUDC_Authentication_Mechanisms.draft.txt#L164) as "udid2".
+This specific string is defined in [OpenUDC specifications](https://github.com/Open-UDC/open-udc/blob/master/docs/OpenUDC_Authentication_Mechanisms.draft.txt#L164).
 Such a string looks like:

+	udid2;c;LASTNAME;FIRSTNAME;1970-01-01;e+47.47-000.56;0;

+#### Example

+In my particular case, the OpenUDC `udid2` is:

 	udid2;c;MOREAU;CEDRIC;1988-04-29;e+47.47-000.56;0;

-Which makes, for my OpenUDC certificate, the following OpenPGP "uid":
+Which makes, for my OpenUDC certificate, the following OpenPGP UID:

 	cgeek twicedd (udid2;c;MOREAU;CEDRIC;1988-04-29;e+47.47-000.56;0;) <cem.moreau@gmail.com>

+### Representing an OpenUDC certificate

+As OpenUDC certificate are just OpenPGP certificates, it can be represented exactly the same way.
+Classically, OpenPGP are represented in ASCII-Armored format which allows it to be transfered in a textual way.

-The complete OpenPGP public key corresponding to this uid is (in ASCII-Armored format):
+The complete OpenPGP certificate corresponding to the previous example (in ASCII-Armored format) is:

 	-----BEGIN PGP PUBLIC KEY BLOCK-----
 	Version: SKS 1.1.0